Planning a trip to London? Looking for things to do with kids in London that won’t break the bank?

 As a family of five I know only too well days out can be expensive, but you don’t need to spend a fortune to have a good time.

 We regularly travel into London as a family and while a trip to the capital might sound expensive, it needn’t be.
-There are plenty of cheap and free activities that will keep the whole family entertained, from free museums to Harry Potter’s famous platform 9 ¾ at King’s Cross Station.
+Even if you don’t live within driving distance flights to London can be less than you think.
+And when you get there, there are plenty of cheap and free activities that will keep the whole family entertained, from free museums to Harry Potter’s famous platform 9 ¾ at King’s Cross Station.

 10 cheap & free things to do with kids in London